-Any weak points are systematically reported to the Corporate Functions involved for prompt improvement action, with adequate follow-up activities suitable for checking its effectiveness.
-Summary internal control system assessments from the checks are periodically submitted to the Management Control Committee and the Board of Directors.
+Any weaknesses are systematically reported to the Corporate Functions involved for prompt improvement action, with adequate follow-up activities suitable for checking its effectiveness.
+Summary internal control system assessments from the checks are periodically submitted to the expected deadlines, so that they may be systematically monitored.

+Management Control Committee and the Board of Directors.